 - Open: Wherever possible, low-cost methods are to be made available to allow all stakeholders to participate, irrespective of size and experience, so as to minimise barriers to involvement.

 - Verifiable: All contractual expectations are documented with transparent and testable measurement of pass / fail.

 - Compliant: Measurement of WLC/Carbon/Sustainability/etc is published to GB, EU and ISO standards.

 - Implementation: The approach is self-funding by the client and the industry.

 Government’s view is that BIM is an important enabling element of the wider Construction Strategy.
-BIM will provide the information foundation for the work of integrated teams – the Government’s preferred strategy for project delivery – driving value in, and cost out of the design and construction process.
-The information provided by the BIM model will be valuable in enabling the Government Client to confirm that facilities meet performance expectations and also in providing a readily accessible source of information for the teams involved in operating, maintaining and adapting completed facilities.
+BIM will provide the information foundation for the work of integrated teams – the Government’s preferred strategy for project delivery – driving value in and cost out of the design and construction process.
+The information provided by the BIMs will be valuable in enabling the Government Client to confirm that facilities meet performance expectations and in providing a readily accessible source of information for the teams involved in operating, maintaining and adapting completed facilities.

 In Wales – there is no explicit central BIM mandate.

 In Northern Ireland (Central Procurement Directorate) - The Northern Ireland BIM policy is that from 1 April 2016, all Government centrally procured construction projects with a value greater than the EU procurement threshold for construction works shall, where there is potential for efficiency savings, be delivered to BIM Maturity Level 2.